3,108 reviews679 followers

 432 reviews174 followers

 I really wanted to love this.
 I really did.
-But I just couldnât connect to the characters.
+But I just couldn’t connect to the characters.
 I enjoyed the premise behind the storyline, and I liked the found family & the different brothers.
 However, I found the connection between the two MCs, human Simon & nephilim Galan (or Wrath) insipid at best.
-I canât explain it - the sex just was off for me.
+I can’t explain it - the sex just was off for me.
 I found Galan so hot & cold with Simon that he was just annoying.
 Constantly telling Simon it was just sex & he was just a complication seemed cruel to me as he led him on.
-However, the last 20% of the book, with action & finally love, delivered more enjoyment, and gave me enough to want to keep reading about the other brothers in the rest of the series.

 Lars